Dr. Alan F. Cruess

 Dr. Alan Cruess is Professor in the Department of Ophthalmology and Visual Sciences at Dalhousie University, Nova Scotia, Canada.
 He has completed two 5-year terms as Head of the Department, and as District Chief of Ophthalmology of Capital Health in Nova Scotia (2003–14).
 Dr. Cruess began his academic career at Queen’s University, where he was appointed Professor and Head of the Department of Ophthalmology from 1992 to 2003.

-He is a Past President of the Canadian Ophthalmological Society (2006–08) and has served on the Board of Directors of the Pan-American Association of Ophthalmology, and on the Council of the American Academy of Ophthalmology.
-Dr. Cruess is serving on the Board of the Canadian National Institute for the Blind, and has recently been elected to the Board of Vision Loss Rehabilitation Canada.
+Dr. Cruess is a Past President of the Canadian Ophthalmological Society (2006–08), has served on the Board of Directors of the Pan-American Association of Ophthalmology, and on the Council of the American Academy of Ophthalmology.
+He also served for many years on the National Board of the Canadian National Institute for the Blind, and served a term on the inaugural Board of Vision Loss Rehabilitation Canada.